quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #http-parametersset-def title="HTTPParametersSet definition"}

 This event can contain any number of unspecified fields.
-This is to
+This allows for
-allow representation of unknown settings like grease settings or parameters of
+representation of reserved settings (aka grease) or ad-hoc support for
-non-standard extensions.
+extension settings that do not have a related qlog schema definition.

 ## parameters_restored {#http-parametersrestored}
 Importance: Base